 Is your furnace blowing the fuse?
 This can be due to a number of problems that can vary greatly depending on the type of furnace you have.
-Electric furnaces for example use electricity to generate heat, so there are a number of issues that could go wrong that causes the fuse to blow.
+Electric furnaces, for example, use electricity to generate heat.
+There are a number of issues that could go wrong, causing the fuse to blow.
 On a gas or oil furnace, the causes are going to be much more limited as electricity only controls a few functions associated with the furnace.

 Blown fuses usually result either from an appliance putting too much strain on the fuse or by an electrical short in the system.
 Since some furnaces can require a lot of electricity, homeowners must ensure that they have an adequate electrical system to support the furnace.
 After resetting the circuit breaker and replacing the fuse, if the fuse keeps blowing, there might be an electrical short in the electrical system that supplies the electricity to the furnace.
 In this case, you should call an electrician.

 Sometimes the blown fuse in the furnace comes from a malfunctioning transformer.
 In this case, your will need a technician to come and replace the old transformer with a new one.

 Insufficient Fuse Size